• City of Tacoma QA

 We can only accomplish the vision of Tacoma 2025 by working together across communities, organizations, and sectors.
 By aligning our collective efforts to the goals of 2025, we can accomplish incredible things and bring our vision for Tacoma to life.

 For organizations working in Tacoma, we want to know how your work aligns and contributes to Tacoma 2025, including any specific indicators your organization is working on.
 By aligning efforts, we hope to support programs and resources to make us all more strategic and effective at improving the quality of life here in Tacoma.
 Understanding and aligning tracking and measurement of the work that is happening is also vital in order to understand whether we are meeting our targets as a community.
-Contact Jacques Colon, Tacoma 2025 Strategic Manager, to learn more about how we can work together to achieve our community vision.
+Contact Jacques Colon, Chief Strategy Officer to learn more about how we can work together to achieve our community vision.

 Partners